Prices verified June 22, 2026

 What happens if Mochi's compounded supply gets pulled?

 If FDA enforcement or court orders force a halt to compounded tirzepatide or semaglutide, Mochi has stated it will transition affected patients to branded products through insurance routes where possible.
-There is no guarantee of continuity, and this is a real risk for any compounded-GLP-1-dependent program.
+There is no guarantee of continuity.
+This is a real risk for any compounded-GLP-1-dependent program.

 Alternatives to Mochi Health